 Registration and Transfer of Debt Warrants.
 Subject to the terms of the applicable debt warrant agreement, debt warrants in registered, definitive form may be presented for exchange and for registration of transfer, at the corporate trust office of the debt warrant agent for that series of debt warrants, or at any other office indicated in the prospectus supplement relating to that series of debt warrants, without service charge.
-However, the holder will be required to pay any taxes and other governmental charges as described in the debt warrant agreement.
-The transfer or exchange will be effected only if the debt warrant agent for the series of debt warrants is satisfied with the documents of title and identity of the person making the request.
+However, the holder will be required to pay any taxes and other governmental charges as described in the debt warrant agent for the series of debt warrants is satisfied with the documents of title and identity of the person making the request.